-Why You Should Care About the ACA Accreditation Process
+What to Know About the ACA Accreditation Process

 The term “ACA accreditation” is intimidating and sounds like a grueling process of climbing mountains of paperwork.
 However, that is a common misconception.
 ACA accreditation is meant to upgrade facility operations through standards specific to all facility functions, including safety, security, order, inmate care, programs, justice, and administration (American Correctional Association, n.d.).
-This reading will explain the steps that need to be taken in order to be ranked as one of the 900 and growing international facilities to achieve ACA accreditation.
-Hence, it’s a select group of facilities that will care enough to put in the time and effort to go through a series of reviews, evaluations, audits, and hearings to ensure they have the utmost safe and secure jail or prison possible.

 What Is ACA Accreditation?

-The American Correctional Association (ACA) is a non-profit organization managed by current and former corrections officials who award accreditation to jails and prisons.
 Accreditation is a structure of confirmation that agencies and facilities comply with standards created by the ACA (Friedmann, 2014).
-ACA standards ensure all operations of correctional facilities run effectively.
-Accreditation evaluations include facility services, programs and operations, administrative controls and documentation, staff training and development, safety and emergency procedures, sanitation, food service and meal tracking, and rules and discipline, all to ensure standards reflect practical, updated policies and procedures that protect the life, health, and safety of staff and offenders (“Frequently Asked Questions,” n.d.).
+Accreditation evaluations include facility services, programs and operations, administrative controls and documentation, staff training and development, safety and emergency procedures, sanitation, food service and meal tracking, and rules and discipline.
+This ensures standards reflect practical, updated policies and procedures that protect staff and offenders' lives, health, and safety (“Frequently Asked Questions,” n.d.).

 The standards are the foundation of the accreditation process.
-They define policies and procedures necessary for the operation of correctional programs that safeguard the life, health, and safety of the personnel who work in juvenile and adult facilities and programs; as well as the offenders who are a part of the correctional system.
+They define policies and procedures necessary for the operation of correctional programs that safeguard the life, health, and safety of the personnel who work in juvenile and adult facilities and programs; as well as, the offenders who are a part of the correctional system.

 The History of Standards & Accreditation,” n.d.

-How Many Standards Does a Facility Need to Follow to Earn Accreditation?
+1. How Many Standards Does a Facility Need to Follow to Earn Accreditation?

-There are two different types of standards: mandatory and non-mandatory.
-For a facility or agency to earn accreditation, it must comply with 100 percent of the applicable mandatory standards and at least 90 percent of applicable non-mandatory standards.
 An example of a mandatory standard would be a facility complying with all applicable laws and regulations of the governing jurisdiction and implementing various inspections.
-An example of a non-mandatory standard would be collecting proper cell checks on a timely basis.
+Whereas, an example of a non-mandatory standard would be collecting proper cell checks on a timely basis.
 The facility would need to have a system in place for physically counting inmates with at least one formal count per shift with no less than three counts per day.

-Can Standards Be Updated or Omitted?
+2. Can Standards Be Updated or Omitted?

-Who Are The Auditors and What Do They Do?
+3. Who Are The Auditors and What Do They Do?

 From an Auditor’s Perspective

 Kelly Martin is an ACA auditor and Certified Jail Manager from southern California with roughly 20 years of experience in corrections.
 He enjoys his profession as an auditor but also understands that some facilities struggle with considering ACA accreditation.
 From a facility standpoint, the staff can portray the accreditation process negatively because they assume an auditor will barge into their facility and point out all the areas where they are failing.
 Although Kelly acknowledges this standpoint from a facility, he wants to make it clear that that is not the intention of an ACA auditor.
-An auditor’s goal is to help the facility achieve the ACA standards in order to run the facility as best as possible.

 A large role of an auditor is to be the voice of the facility to the accreditation management and administration.
 They are there to be a resource for the facility and its staff - they want to award ACA accreditation to as many facilities as possible but only successfully pass those that meet and exceed ACA standards.
-In fact, one of Kelly’s favorite aspects of being an auditor is traveling to different facilities, noting their operation processes, and sharing those concepts with other facilities to enhance as many locations as possible and improve the industry as a whole.
+One of Kelly’s favorite aspects of being an auditor is traveling to different facilities, noting their operation processes, and sharing those concepts with other facilities to enhance as many locations as possible and improve the industry as a whole.

 Kelly believes that the popularity of ACA accreditation is growing, especially with government agencies understanding more and more the importance of implementing the standards.
 He recommends that facilities looking for ACA accreditation should be prepared with questions, be open to constructive criticism, and be willing to change to enhance their operations and build a more quality-run facility.